 PCP Attribution is applied to prevention-related measures based on the concept that the PCP is the clinician who is primarily responsible for a patient's preventive care management.
 The PCP Attribution method assigns each patient to the single primary care provider who provided the most Evaluation and Management visits over the most recent 24-month period covered in the report.
-(See Appendix A: Specialties of Interest for primary care related specialties and Appendix B: Evaluation and Management (E&M) visit codes for a list of eligible service codes.)
 To receive clinician attribution, patients must have a minimum of one service during the 24-month period.